-The second row for each document then shows the results from LATEX's greedy algorithm but without allowing any flexibility between paragraphs.
-In this case the number of issues rises up to 40% of all columns (Carroll) and between 15% and 25% for all others.
+The second row for each document then shows the results from $\&T_EX$'s greedy algorithm but without allowing any flexibility between paragraphs.
+In this case, the number of issues rises up to 40% of all columns (Carroll) and between 15% and 25% for all others.

-The base algorithm (i.e., optimizing across the whole document but without adding any additional flexibility through an extension) shows a maximum active list length of 37, 9(!), 22, 42 and 41 (flex) and 6, 2, 20, 2 and 2 (strict), respectively.
-As a column with 46 lines would have at most that many breakpoints, these values are in line with expectations, i.e., the inherent galley flexibility contributes only a very small factor, so only with Austen and Dickens we see a maximum close to 46.
-This is due to the fact that these documents are fairly long (several hundred columns) and have relatively short paragraphs so that the paragraph flexibility accumulates and some breakpoints end up being candidates for ending different columns.
-At the same time we see that the maximum drops sharply if the paragraph flexibility is removed.
+The base algorithm (ie, optimizing across the whole document but without adding any additional flexibility through an extension) shows a maximum active list length of 37, 9(!), 22, 42, and 41 (flex) and 6, 2, 20, 2, and 2 (strict), respectively.
+As a column with 46 lines would have at most that many breakpoints, these values are in line with expectations, ie, the inherent galley flexibility contributes only a very small factor; thus, only with Austen and Dickens,